SeedTactics/fms-insight/docs/getting-started.md

 ## ERP Data Reports

 While the FMS Insight client provides some efficiency and cost reports, these are useful for focusing on the cell operations only.
 FMS Insight does not have the whole picture.
 FMS Insight provides the log data about the cell over HTTP in the JSON format to easily allow the ERP software to integrate information about the cell into its own reports.
+A preview of this data can be obtained by vising the "Data Export" tab in the FMS Insight client.
 If each material is assigned a workorder, FMS Insight will also provide a workorder report in JSON over HTTP for even easier integration into the ERP system.
 More information is availble in the [workorder reporting](workorder-report.md) documentation.